Bronte-123/Pub-Imgs/README.md

 # Pub-Imgs
 This is where public images are stored.
-Use the raw.githubusercontent.com links for sharing in OD tags.
+Use the raw.githubusercontent.com links for sharing in OG tags.